 The Contribution Agreement will support the work of the Global Observatory on Health R&D, an initiative welcomed by European Union Member States with support for European Commission action.
-This Contribution Agreement will help expand the focus of the Observatory to other diseases, specifically Cancer and Infectious Diseases globally, as well as all types of health research to strengthen health system and improve overall health systems performance and population health.

-The Global Observatory on Health R&D is a unique global-level initiative that aims to contribute to the identification of gaps and opportunities for health R&D. The Observatory does so by collating and analysing various types of information on health R&D, with a view to contribute to the identification of gaps and opportunities for new investments in health R&D based on public health needs.
+This Contribution Agreement will help expand the focus of the contribute to the identification of gaps and opportunities for health R&D. The Observatory does so by collating and analysing various types of information on health R&D, with a view to contribute to the identification of gaps and opportunities for new investments in health R&D based on public health needs.
 Its objective is to provide a centralized and comprehensive source of data on what, where, by whom and how health R&D is being conducted globally, and it brings together information from a wide range of data sources to provide this overview.